MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-date-calculation-for-purchases.md

 If you change the order date on the header, then that date is copied to the **Order Date** field on all the lines, and all the related date fields are then recalculated.

+## Default values for lead time calculation
+The program uses the value from the **Lead Time Calculation** field on purchase order line to calculate the order planned and the expected receipt dates.
+You can manually enter the value on the line or let program to use values defined on vendor card, item card, stockkeeping unit card, or the item vendor catalog.
+However, notice that the lead time value on the vendor card is used only if a lead time is not specified on the item card, stockkeeping unit card (if one exists), or the item vendor catalog for the item.
+This is also the escalating order of priority for these values.
+If they are all provided, the lead time specified for the vendor card has the lowest priority, and the lead time in the item vendor catalog has the highest priority.

 ## See Also
  [Date Calculation for Sales](sales-date-calculation-for-sales.md)
  [Calculate Order Promising Dates](sales-how-to-calculate-order-promising-dates.md)